 How can I get rid of gaps in teeth without braces?

-Braces and aligners aren’t the only solution for filling gaps in teeth.
-The two other options that may be offered are veneers and composite bonding.
-These are best for closing just one or two gaps; if several of your teeth are over-spaced then braces may be a better option.
+Braces and aligners aren’t the only solutions for filling gaps in teeth.
+The two other options that may be offered are veneers and composite which are best for closing just one or two gaps.
+If several of your teeth are over-spaced then braces may be a better option.

 Your dentist will discuss which treatment is most suitable for you, but here we’ll go through the pros and cons of each to help you understand your options.